DRMALEK/Maven-Repository-Android-Libraries-Scrapper/README.md

 ], or "all" to use both cirterias

   *Download_all* is an argument to indicate whether to download all releases of a library (true) or not (false), to  download just the last release of the library.

+### Notes

+The downloaded libraries will be stored in a folder named "out_repo" in the current working directory.